thorntail/thorntail-parent/ide-configs/idea/README.md

 - In the Select Components to Import dialog ensure `Code style schemes` is checked and click OK.

 You should now have a new code style profile named `wildfly-swarm`.

+To learn more about the code style this provides, see http://wildfly-swarm.io/community/code-style/.